 Visit Piazza del Campo

-Whether you are here for a few days or on a Florence to Siena day trip, I suggest you start your itinerary from the striking heart of the old town, shell-shaped Piazza del Campo.
+Whether you are here for a few days or on a Florence to Siena day trip, I suggest you start your itinerary from the striking heart of the old town, the shell-shaped Piazza del Campo, one of the first things to do in Siena as soon as you arrive from the station.

 This beautiful square paved with red bricks has a marble fountain in the middle and historically is the center of the city’s secular power as opposed to the religious power.
 Piazza del Campo is where, twice a year, 17 historic local quarters compete against each other during the famous Palio di Siena horse race.